Longmont Teeth Cleanings

 How Often do I Need to Have my Teeth Cleaned?

 Dental exams and cleanings are scheduled at regular intervals depending on your specific needs.
 Most people with a healthy mouth will have a dental checkup and cleaning every six months.
-However, if you have gum disease then you may need to be seen more often.
-Dr. Hedrick and our hygienists, Andrea, and Natalie will work with you to determine the appropriate schedule for your hygiene appointments.
+However, if you have gum disease then you may need to be seen more often, as we mention on this blog post on how often to see the dentist.
+If you’re not sure how often you should visit us, Dr. Hedrick and our hygienists will work with you to determine the appropriate schedule for your hygiene appointments.

 Dental Checkup and Cleaning Process